This advice may change as the University develops new technologies. You must only use approved secure methods of accessing your information.

 - Install anti-virus software on your device and ensure it is up to date.
 Run a full scan of your device on a regular basis.

-- Microsoft Security Essentials is free to use on Windows devices and can be set to automatically update.
+- Windows Defender Antivirus is free to use on Windows 10 & 11 devices and can be set to automatically update.

 - Enable a firewall on your device(s).
 Default firewall settings are acceptable for current Macs and PCs, but make sure they are turned on.

-- All available security functionality on portable devices should be implemented prior to them being used to process University information.
-This may include PIN / password / biometric access controls, encryption, find my phone / device and remote wipe.
+- All available security functionality on portable devices (such as USB sticks) should be implemented prior to them being used to process University information.
+This may include PIN/password/biometric access controls, encryption, find my phone/device and remote wipe.
 Please remember that you have an obligation to encrypt the portable device.
+You can encrypt your USB flash drive using BitLocker, and more info can be found on Microsoft's website.

 - Password-protect all of your devices with a strong password or PIN.
 In addition, enable a lock screen on your devices and set them to lock the screen after no more than 5 minutes of inactivity.